 There are many options out there when considering a NAS system, but Kim recommends the WD 12TB My Cloud Home Duo Personal Cloud Storage.
 You can choose from various size options based on your needs, anywhere from 2TB to 20TB.

 It comes built-in with mirror mode, so it automatically backs up your data, twice.
 A dual drive with 12TB costs around $380, with free delivery if you currently have an Amazon Prime membership.
 If you aren’t an Amazon Prime member, tap or click here for reasons that it is worth joining.

 A NAS system is likely a smart purchase to save your company money and protect you from data incidents in the future.
 Looking to save money in other parts of your business?
-Tap or click here for tips that will save your business time and money.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+Tap or click here for tips that will save your business time and money.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.